 They compiled the interviews to create an episode of Hear Me Today all about their experience with StoryCorps.
-You can listen to this episode on their website.

 “I think StoryCorps is about… kind of people only listen or read or talk about famous people, we are more important than famous people,” Newal says during their show.
 “I believe everyone in this world has a story to tell.”
 And as they told their stories through StoryCorps, they all agreed that they learned something new about each other.

-2 Responses to “Hear Me Today: The Voice of Today’s Teens”
+One Response to “Hear Me Today: The Voice of Today’s Teens”